COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Some adults may have received only one dose of the vaccine in the past.
 A second dose of MMR is recommended for anyone born in 1970 or later.

-• Measles vaccine should not be given to pregnant women or people with immune system problems.
+• Measles vaccine should not be given to pregnant people or individuals with immune system problems.

 Back to top